 This course is a study of the physical, social, psychological, and institutional characteristics of communities in the United States.
 Problems in the community are stressed.
 What we do, how we organize our activities, and how we move our communities to greater prosperity are of utmost concern in this class.
 This is a writing intensive course.

-Prerequisite: SOCI 1301 or SOCI 2300 or PSCI 1303 Offered: Fall / Every two years
+Prerequisite: SOCI 1301 or SOCI 2300 or PSCI 1303

 SOCI 4313 Applied Sociology